dima-ch/esp-serial-terminal/README.md

 ==========================

 Connect to PC WiFi controlled serial port and power button.
 Disigned for controll home srver witout monitor and keyboard.
-It allows controll grub bootloader, input password for encrypdted root partition and connest to linux ttySX terminal.
+It allows controll grub bootloader, input password for encrypdted root partition and type comman in linux ttySX terminal.
 Remotly.

 * Hardware:
-Curently availeble for esp-03 module.
+Currently available for esp-03 module.
 Schematic and PCB in KiCAD in folder schematic.
 GPIO2 connect to work mode indicate led.
 GPIO14 to power button of PC.
-GPIO14 - becose on this GPIO logic level not change during boot.
+GPIO 14 - because this GPIO logic level not change during boot.

 * Optional by compile time defines: